Oliver Stone's unrealized projects: Untitled conspiratorial thriller series

 In March 2011, Stone was confirmed to direct and produce Adam Gibgot's conspiracy theory focused TV series through Richard Branson’s Virgin Produced company for FX.

 The Power Broker

 In October 2011, Stone was set to direct and produce the film The Power Broker, a biopic about Robert Moses for HBO, with Peter Guber and James Gandolfini producing and Nicholas Meyer writing the screenplay.
 Gandolfini was tentatively set to star as Moses.
 The project was cancelled in 2013 after Gandolfini's death.

 The Last Tour

 Stone was attached to the project for two years until dropping out in 2016.

 Guantanamo TV series

 On May 22, 2017, Stone was confirmed to direct a two-hour long pilot of Daniel Voll's Guantanamo Bay TV series through Weinstein Television. which was acquired by Showtime on July 13, 2017.
 Later, in October 2017, Stone and Showtime dropped out of the series in the wake of Harvey Weinstein's sexual abuse scandal, stating they would not proceed with the series if The Weinstein Company was still involved.

-White Lies

-On August 13, 2018, it was reported that Stone would reteam with Benicio del Toro for his next film White Lies, set to begin production in spring 2019 in New York City.
-The script, written by Stone, follows a man who, repeating his parents' mistakes in his own marriage and with his son, begins a journey of rediscovery.
-Nighthawk Capital Limited was to have financed the film.
-In 2025, the project was revived, still with del Toro as its star.
-Stone intends it to be his final narrative feature.